allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 We have just one entry point and one failure point but if something goes wrong we have to dig deeper.

-Below chart of `p95` for single GraphQL endpoint tells us nothing while we have a huge utilization of our graph and plenty of consumer which use different input data and ask us for variety of payload in extended scope.
+Below chart of `p95` for single GraphQL endpoint tells us nothing while we have a huge utilization of our graph and plenty of consumers which use different input data and ask us for variety of payload in extended scope.

 ![dashboard_3](/img/articles/2022-04-26-graphql-perf-tradeoffs/p95-response-3.png)

-Using below simple metric configuration of measure entry endpoint:
+We are using a simple metric configuration for measuring endpoints:

 ```kotlin
 class MetricFilter(